 Kerry's iconic 'Black Valley'

 In a Nutshell:

-Experience the serenity, picture postcard views and famous warm welcome of Ireland on an exciting walking holiday along the country's longest national trail.
-Starting and ending in the charming lakeside down of Killarney (named as one of Trivago's top 10 tourist destinations in the world!) you'll follow trails through the awe-inspiring mountains of Killarney National Park and walk along historical roads, discovering the ancient market towns of the county en route.
+Experience the serenity, picture-postcard views and famous warm welcome of Ireland on an exciting walking holiday along the country's longest national trail.
+Starting and ending in the charming lakeside town of Killarney (named as one of Trivago's top 10 tourist destinations in the world!) you'll follow trails through the awe-inspiring mountains of Killarney National Park and walk along historical roads, discovering the ancient market towns of the county en route.